You're reading docs for Nextly Alpha. APIs may change between releases.

 });

-If token is omitted, the adapter reads from the BLOB_READ_WRITE_TOKEN environment variable automatically.
+If token is omitted, the adapter reads BLOB_READ_WRITE_TOKEN from the environment automatically.

 pnpm add @nextlyhq/storage-uploadthing